AlvaroPersichini/AlvaroPersichini/README.md

 ## Work Examples
 Check out some of my solutions I provided as a programmer in the mechanical engineer field.
 You may find interting to see how I use the the .NET Franework, VB.NET and the CATIA Object herarchy.
-Not the tipical AirB&B application, hu?

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ" target="_blank"><img src="https://img.youtube.com/vi/dQw4w9WgXcQ/0.jpg"
 alt="Video 1" width="240" height="180" border="5"></a>
 <a href="https://www.youtube.com/watch?v=3JZ_D3ELwOQ" target="_blank"><img src="https://img.youtube.com/vi/3JZ_D3ELwOQ/0.jpg"